 We like this Vida mask because it’s breathable and has adjustable ear loops so there’s no need to struggle with string ties to get a good fit.
 Camilla Cho, senior VP of e-commerce at the Strategist, says the Vida mask is easy to breathe through, even with the filter.
 Vida’s PM2.5 filters should be replaced weekly.

-You’ve likely heard of N95 respirator masks that are approved by the National Institute for Occupational Safety and Health (NIOSH) to filter out 95 percent of airborne particles.
-Along with being tightly fitted, N95 masks are so effective because they’re made from nonwoven polypropylene, which has no gaps between the fibers (like you’d see in woven cotton).
-While N95 masks are currently only recommended for health-care workers, you can find filters made out of the same material.
+N95 are so effective in part because they’re made from nonwoven polypropylene, which has no gaps between the fibers (like you’d see in woven cotton).
+Even if you’re still having trouble finding N95 masks for sale, you can find filters made out of the same material.

-Oura sells masks both with and without NIOSH-certified Honeywell filters that the brand says should be replaced every 800 hours.
+Oura sells masks both with and without NIOSH-certified Honeywell filters.
 Strategist writer Liza Corsillo tried one out and says, “Oura’s Air Mask does live up to its name: The fabric is indeed airy, and even with the extra N95 filter inserted, breathing is easy.”
 It’s also one of the few masks available that’s been tested by a third-party lab.

 Corsillo calls the Caraa masks “comfortable and well-fitting thanks to stretchy material, soft elastic ear loops, and a bendable metal strip in the nose bridge.”
 Their filters look promising as well.
 They’re laser-cut to fit Caraa’s masks, are made from melt-blown polypropylene, and have gone through third-party testing.
 These should be replaced after ten hours of wear.